ei-upb/ETthesis/README.md

-EMTthesis
+ETthesis
 =========

-EMTthesis is a LaTeX class and template for academic theses and documents prepared at the Measurement Engineering Group at Paderborn University, Germany.
+ETthesis is a LaTeX class and template for academic theses and documents prepared at the Department of Electrical Engineering and Information Technology at Paderborn University, Germany.

 Contents
 --------

-* `emtthesis.cls`: Document class file, an extension to `scrbook`.
+* `etthesis.cls`: Document class file, an extension to `scrbook`.
 Provides all structure, formatting and processing.
 * `thesis.tex`: Main file of the exemplary document.
 * `custom.sty`: Local package for user customization.
 Contents are suggestions, not required for the class to work.
 * `thesis.bib`: Bibliography file.
 Multiple source files are supported.